Taylors Fine Violins Lyndon Johann TaylorSan Gorgonio Dr.

 I have over 30yrs experience in musical instrument making and restoration, having split my time about 50/50 between violin restoration and clavichord making (baroque keyboard instruments).
 For the last eight years I have concentrated on violins and slowly built up my skills and inventory.

-I apprenticed with viola maker C. Martin Kob, Yucaipa, CA, bow maker & violin restorer Burdell Tenney, Redlands, CA, violin maker RE Evans, Riverside, CA, and studied briefly with clavichord maker Thomas Glueck, from near Vienna, Austria.
+I apprenticed with viola maker C. Martin Kob, Yucaipa, CA, bow maker & violin restorer Burdell Tenney, Redlands, CA, violin maker RE Evans, Riverside, CA.

 By appointment, days and evenings.
 Mon-Sat